Crohn’s Disease Eyes: How Crohn’s Can Impact The Eyes

-Extraintestinal manifestations of IBD that affect the eye(s) are fairly common, and in some instances may arise well before IBD has been diagnosed.
+Extraintestinal manifestations of Crohn’s that affect the eye(s) are fairly common, and in some instances may arise well before Crohn’s has been diagnosed.
 Accordingly, it’s important to pay attention to nagging symptoms such as unusually red eyes, floaters, blurry vision, pain, or unusually dry or teary eyes.
 Rather than ignore these symptoms, seek medical attention.

 At best, it could help you and your doctors identify your underlying disease.
-Once diagnosed, treatments to control your IBD symptoms may also help control the inflammation that is affecting your eyes.
-You doctor(s) may also prescribe topical treatments for the eyes.
-At worst, your vision could be at stake.
+Once diagnosed, treatments to control your Crohn’s symptoms may also help control the inflammation that is affecting your eyes.
+Your doctor(s) may also prescribe topical treatments for the eyes.